 Administrative expenses consist primarily of staff costs (including Directors' remuneration), insurance expenses, depreciation, maintenance, office supplies and transportation expenses, legal and professional fees and other administrative expenses.
 Following the increase in revenue due to several newly awarded contracts, there was a corresponding increase in administrative expenses of our Group.
-Administrative expenses increased by approximately HK\$981,000 from approximately HK\$49,865,000 for the year ended 31 March 2021 to approximately HK\$50,846,000.
+Administrative expenses increased by approximately HK\$11,282,000 from approximately HK\$50,846,000 for the year ended 31 March 2022 to approximately HK\$62,128,000 for the Reporting Period.
 The increase was mainly attributable to (i) the increase in staff costs, which include wages and salaries, retirement benefit scheme contribution and the provision for long services payments; and (ii) the depreciation expenses on newly acquired specialized vehicles and related motor vehicle expenses.